Advanced imaging technology eliminates the need for markers prior to surgery

 A comprehensive movement disorders center, Neurology Solutions offers therapeutic drug and surgical therapies, nutritional counseling, supplement therapies and an on-site physical therapy center providing physical therapy/sports medicine, occupational therapy, and cognitive and speech therapy for movement disorders.

-DBS surgery often helps significantly reduce tremors in patients with essential tremor as well as tremors and other symptoms of Parkinson’s disease (PD) and dystonia.
+DBS surgery often helps significantly reduce tremors in patients as an essential tremor treatment as well as tremors and other symptoms of Parkinson’s disease (PD) and dystonia.
 DBS also can reduce the need for medications, many of which cause side effects such as involuntary movement.
 In one study, 87% of the individuals who had undergone DBS showed improvement in motor control within one year after surgery.

 There is research suggesting that DBS also may slow the progression of Parkinson’s Disease.
 According to a 2014 report in Neurology Reviews, animal studies suggest that DBS of the subthalamic nucleus protects “against the progressive loss of nigral cells” associated with PD.
 Besides potentially slowing progression of the disease, the deep brain stimulator can provide a steady dose of electrical medication that is helpful with managing the on-cycling and off-cycling, or “peaks and valleys,” of oral medication.